 Always tell your doctor or nurse what drugs you are taking, even drugs, supplements, or herbs you bought without a prescription.

 Two weeks before surgery you may be asked to stop taking drugs that make it harder for your blood to clot.
-These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.
+These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), blood thinners such as warfarin (Coumadin), and other drugs.

 You may also need to stop taking medicines that can make your body more likely to get an infection.
 These include methotrexate, Enbrel, or other medicines that suppress your immune system.